 Full Directions and maps can be found on our contact page.

-The consistent dress code for all evening performances is Black Tie.
+Our preferred dress code for evening performances is Black Tie.

-The dress code for all Pavilion events which take place during the day is Smart Casual.
+The dress code for daytime events is Smart Casual.

 Our Car Park is adjacent to the entrance to the Gardens.
 Please take particular care when entering the West Green driveway and please park with consideration for others.
 A limited number of spaces for Blue Badge holders are located on the left hand side of the Car Park entrance.